-Authorities (or delgations) are a type of relationship status that organisations use to confirm that you can act on behalf of a person, account or entity.
-When authorities have been set up with an organisation they will allow you access to information and give you ability to perform some transactions for your clients.
+Authorities (or delegations) are a type of relationship status that organisations use to confirm that you can act on behalf of a person, account or entity.
+When authorities have been set up with an organisation, they will allow you access to information and give you ability to perform some transactions for your clients.
 The process for getting authorities set up, what they allow you to do, and how they are managed is different for each organisation.
 2Shakes simplifies this complexity for you and your clients.

 2Shakes currently works with: